Senate Republican Conference

-The Senate Republican Conference is the formal organization of the Republican Senators in the United States Senate, who currently number 49.
+The Senate Republican Conference is the formal organization of the Republican senators in the United States Senate.
 Over the last century, the mission of the conference has expanded and been shaped as a means of informing the media of the opinions and activities of Senate Republicans.
-Today the Senate Republican Conference assists Republican Senators by providing a full range of communications services including graphics, radio, television, and the Internet.
-Its current Chairman is Senator John Barrasso, and its Vice Chairwoman is currently Senator Shelley Moore Capito.
+The Senate Republican Conference assists Republican senators by providing a full range of communications services including graphics, radio, television, and the Internet.
+Its chairman is Senator Tom Cotton, and its vice chairman is Senator James Lankford.